Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/gateways.md

 ## Offloading

-TODO: The gateway can offload shared functionality, such as authentication, TLS certificates or issuing Authorisation tokens.
+Using a gateway allows shared services or cross-cutting concerns to be handled in line for multiple services.
+These can be things like:

+* Authentication or authorisation
+* SSL Offloading and certificate management
+* Network Monitoring and throttling

+In some cases, these items might need special skills or segregation of responsibilities.
+In others, it is more effective to do these things once.

+In either case, the use of a gateway to offload functionality mustn't create a dependency between the gateway and any downstream services, or it risks becoming a blocker to development.

 [Gateway Offloading](https://learn.microsoft.com/en-us/azure/architecture/patterns/gateway-offloading)

 ## Aggregation

-TODO: The service all appears to come from a single domain, so much easier for a client to manage connections to and from the service, improving security.
+Gateway aggregation allows a client to minimise unnecessary chatter, especially valuable over the internet or mobile networks, when communicating with a service.
+By collecting requests and responses and dispatching them in batches, updates and performance can be better managed, whilst the service appears to come from a common host.

+Done properly, aggregation allows a server to manage client connections and improve performance.

 [Gateway Aggregation](https://learn.microsoft.com/en-us/azure/architecture/patterns/gateway-aggregation)